scottbedard/twister/README.md

 #### `scramble`

 Scrambles a puzzle to a default or specified number of moves.
-This is similar to `generateScramble`, with the only difference being that this method executes the resulting scramble.
+This is similar to `generateScramble`, the only difference being that this method executes the resulting scramble.
+This method is also available via the CLI, [more info here](#cli).

 ```js
 puzzle.scramble()